Celebrating Multicultural Queensland program

 Planning an event

 There are a number of venue options available in your local area to host a meeting or event.
-A list has been compiled to help locate venues for hire in your community.
+A list of suggestions has been compiled to help locate venues for hire in your community.

 Previous successful applications